 PDFs contain a digital signature that allows you to tell different documents apart.
 Hypothesis started using these fingerprints in 2016 to make sure that multiple users who all download the same copy of a PDF could see each others’ notes.
 In the LMS app, this means uploading the same PDF multiple times in a course site will result in annotations syncing across those copies.

 This article helps you accomplish the opposite; you can make multiple copies of the same PDF with different fingerprints.
 Once you’ve done this, an annotation made in one copy will not appear in another.
-You can then use your LMS’ built-in groups feature to make each fingerprinted copy available to a small group of students.

 Don’t just copy the PDF…